-On paper, diversity means the inclusion of different types of people (as people of different races or cultures) in a group or organization.
+On paper, diversity means the inclusion of different types of people of different races or cultures in a group or organization.
 In broad terms, diversity is any element that can be used to differentiate groups and people from one another.
 Inclusion, by definition, is a state of being valued, respected, and supported.
-In simple terms, diversity is the mix; inclusion is getting the mix to work well together.
-Why are both so important to the workplace?
+In simple terms, diversity is the mix, and inclusion is getting the mix to work well together.

 Diversity as a Secret Weapon

 A diverse workforce is a critical component to the longevity of an organization.
-The Department of Labor (DOL) predicts that by 2050, minorities will represent one in every two Americans.
-Furthermore, the Hispanic population will likely become the largest minority group in the country.
+According to the US Census Bureau, by 2060 one in three Americans is projected to be a race other than White.
+Furthermore, the population of people who are two or more races is projected to be the fastest-growing racial or ethnic group over the next several decades.
 These changes in demographics, among many others, will make for much more diverse candidate pools.

-Organizations that take full advantage of a diverse staff before their competition will ultimately find it much easier to tackle future challenges in their industry—and can adapt their organizational culture more successfully.
+Organizations that take full advantage of a diverse and inclusive workforce will ultimately find it much easier to tackle future challenges in their industry—and can adapt their organizational culture more successfully during periods of growth.